StooryGitServer/stoory-mcp-server/README.md

 ## Example

 ```
-User: "I've built my SaaS with Claude Code.
+User: "I've built my SaaS with AI.
 I need a privacy policy
        and terms of service before I can launch."

-Claude: 5 relevant specialists found.
+AI: 5 relevant specialists found.

 User: "Use #2, budget $200."

-Claude: Creates the task, writes the brief, selects the relevant
+AI: Creates the task, writes the brief, selects the relevant
     project files, opens a private repo, and shares it with
     the specialist.
 Done.
 ```

 ---